Temporal raises $18.75M for its microservices orchestration platform – TechCrunch

 “Before microservices, coding applications was much simpler,” Temporal’s Fateev told me.
 “Resources were always located in the same place — the monolith server with a single DB — which meant developers didn’t have to codify a bunch of guessing about where things were.
 Microservices, on the other hand, are highly distributed, which means developers need to coordinate changes across a number of servers in different physical locations.”

 Those servers could go down at any time, so engineers often spend a lot of time building custom reliability code to make calls to these services.
 As Fateev argues, that’s table stakes and doesn’t help these developers create something that builds real business value.
-Temporal gives these developers access to a set of what the team calls ‘reliability primitives’ that handle these use cases.
+Temporal gives these developers access to a set of what the team calls “reliability primitives” that handle these use cases.
 “This means developers spend far more time writing differentiated code for their business and end up with a more reliable application than they could have built themselves,” said Fateev.

 Temporal’s target use is virtually any developer who works with microservices — and wants them to be reliable.
 Because of this, the company’s tool — despite offering a read-only web-based user interface for administering and monitoring the system — isn’t the main focus here.
 The company also doesn’t have any plans to create a no-code/low-code workflow builder, Fateev tells me.
 However, since it is open-source, quite a few Temporal users build their own solutions on top of it.

 The company itself plans to offer a cloud-based Temporal-as-a-Service offering soon.
-Interestingly, Fateev tells me that the team isn’t looking at offering enterprise support or licensing in the near future, though.
-“After spending a lot of time thinking it over, we decided a hosted offering was best for the open-source community and long term growth of the business,” he said.
+Interestingly, Fateev tells me that the team isn’t looking at offering enterprise support or licensing in the near future.
+“After spending a lot of time thinking it over, we decided a hosted offering was best for the open-source community and long-term growth of the business,” he said.

 Unsurprisingly, the company plans to use the new funding to improve its existing tool and build out this cloud service, with plans to launch it into general availability next year.
 At the same time, the team plans to say true to its open-source roots and host events and provide more resources to its community.